modcloth-labs/tracker-dashboard/README.md

 	bundle exec rake load

 This will fetch new data from the tracker API and put it in the relational database.
+If you deploy on heroku, you can use the following addon to schedule tasks:

+	heroku addons:add scheduler
+	heroku addons:open scheduler

 ### Credits
-Written by Luis Flores, David Stevenson, and Sanford Redlich.
+Written by Luis Flores, David Stevenson, Ben Marini, and Sanford Redlich.
 Please fork this application and enhance it to fit your needs.